gXLg/namae/README.md

 # Usage
 The repo is ready to use when
 being downloaded, except you want to apply some fine-tuning.

-Install dependencies with `npm install`.
+To work with the model, install dependencies with `npm install`.

 Generate names directly by running `node index.js` or `node .`.
+(dependencies not needed).

 Or you can use the repo as a package and use it like this:
 ```js